-Mrs Sally Davies - Pastoral Manager
+Mrs Sally Davies

-Mrs Elly Kale - Medical Manager
+Mrs Elly Kale

-The ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Leads; this lead responsibility should not be delegated.
-We recognise that our DSL, as per the recommendations in KCSiE 2022, the majority of the DSLs are part of SLT.
+Whilst the activities of the Designated Safeguarding Lead can be delegated the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Leads; this lead responsibility should not be delegated.
+We recognise that at least one DSL, as per the recommendations in KCSiE 2024, will be part of SLT.

+7.1 The Designated Safeguarding Lead

+We recognise Keeping Children Safe in Education (KCSiE) 2024, Annex C, gives an overview of the role of the DSL.

-7.1 The Designated Safeguarding Leads
+The Designated Safeguarding Leads within our school will have the role explicitly stated in their job description.
+The Safeguarding Lead will:

-- 1. We recognise Keeping Children Safe in Education (KCSiE) 2022, Annex C, gives an overview of the role of the DSL. - 2.
-The Designated Safeguarding Leads and Deputies within our school will have the role explicitly stated in their job description. - 3.
-The Safeguarding Leads will: - i.
-Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002. - ii.
-Attend initial training for their role and refresh this within two years.
+- 1. Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002. - 2.
+Attend initial training for their role and refresh this within two years. - 3.
+Keep their knowledge and skills updated at least annually.